goatplatform/orderstamp-js/README.md

 Generates a new stamp lexicographically between two existing stamps.

+### `between(prev: string, next: string, collisionProbability?: number): string`

+Generates a new stamp lexicographically between two existing stamps.
+The `collisionProbability` parameter controls the probability of stamp collisions as a power of 2.
+For example, -64 means a probability of 2^-64.
+Defaults to -64 for practical collision resistance in database operations.
+You can adjust this value to trade off between stamp length and collision probability.

 ### `from(value: number, key?: string): string`

 Creates an order stamp from a numeric value and an optional unique key.